API Reference@liveblocks/react

 useMarkInboxNotificationAsRead

-Returns a function that marks an inbox notification as read.
+Returns a function that marks an inbox notification as read for the current user.

 const markInboxNotificationAsRead = useMarkInboxNotificationAsRead();markInboxNotificationAsRead("in_xxx");